emqx/blog/en/201912/emqx-rule-engine-series-10-store-messages-to-the-opentsdb-database.md

 ## Introduction to secnario

-In this scenario, it is required to store the messages that meet the conditions under the topic specified by EMQ X to the OpenTSDB database.
+In this scenario, it is required to store the messages that meet the conditions under the topic specified by EMQX to the OpenTSDB database.
 In order to facilitate subsequent analysis and retrieval, the message content needs to be split and stored.

 **The data reported by the client in this scenario is as follows:**